Emotional Intelligence (EQ)

 - Social Skills – They can manage disputes, are excellent communicators, and are masters at building and maintaining relationships.

 In marketing, brands that understand the importance of EQ are able to challenge audience behaviors, diagnose issues and process data to make better-informed marketing decisions.
 Rather than react to trends, emotionally intelligent brands and marketers are able to proactively map out posts and campaigns that are creative, relevant, and direct.
 Publishers who produce strong emotional engagement to branded content are also driving the highest rates of social sharing and cementing their reputation.
 Most purchase decisions come from the heart, not the head.
-Emotion triggers engagement on social media resulting in increased brand awareness, user perception and intent to buy.

 How Does Learning Emotional Intelligence Impact Social Media?